Fujifilm X-E2S vs Olympus E-M10 II

 The Fujifilm X-E2S and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in January 2016 and August 2015.
-Both the X-E2S and the E-M10 II are mirrorless interchangeable lens cameras that are based on an APS-C (X-E2S) and a Four Thirds sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Olympus provides 15.9 MP.
+Both the X-E2S and the E-M10 II are mirrorless interchangeable lens cameras that are based on an APS-C (X-E2S) and a Four Thirds (E-M10 II) sensor.
+The Fujifilm has a resolution of 16 megapixels, whereas the Olympus provides 15.9 MP.

 An illustration of the physical size and weight of the Fujifilm X-E2S and the Olympus E-M10 II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E2S – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is somewhat larger (3 percent) than the Fujifilm X-E2S.
 Moreover, the E-M10 II is markedly heavier (11 percent) than the X-E2S.
 In this context, it is worth noting that neither the X-E2S nor the E-M10 II are weather-sealed.